Do you ever feel like the world is drowning in frustration and anger?

 And “don’t sin by letting anger control you.”
 Don’t let the sun go down while you are still angry, for anger gives a foothold to the devil.Ephesians 4:26

 Satan still tempts us with doubt.
 Overwhelms us with frustration.
 And incites us with anger.
-Please forgive my failures and weakness, and help me stand against the enemy by overcoming anger with love.
+Please forgive my failures and weakness, and help me stand against the enemy by overcoming anger with love and forgiveness.

 On my own, I can’t do this, but with You, I can do everything . . . even let go of anger.
 (Philippians 4:13)